t5r7/thomasr.me/pages/now.md

 	border-radius: 8px;
 }

-#flickr a:last-of-type {
+a.img-link {
-	border: none;
-}
+	border-bottom: none !important; /* we love !important */ }

-#flickr a:last-of-type:hover img, #flickr a:last-of-type:focus img {
+a.img-link:hover img, a.img-link:focus img {
 	opacity: 0.8;
 }